HPI Check – The Ultimate Guide

 And HPI has a long history.
 It was founded way back in 1938 by six leading finance companies in response to a rise in car fraud.
 People were getting hold of cars on hire-purchase finance agreements, and then going to another company to borrow money against it.

 To stop the finance fraud it was agreed that each company would share their data with HPI Ltd and that they would all have access to the shared database.

-But the original HPI Check has expanded lot over the years.
-The company now works alongside the police, DVLA and insurers.
+But the original HPI Check has expanded a lot over the years.
+The company now works alongside the police, DVLA, and insurers.
 This makes for a wealth of data available on each vehicle.

-That helps to uncover the 1 in 3 cars which HPI have found with issues for the next potential buyer, such as an active finance agreement or loan in place on it.
-And beyond basic financial signals, they also reveal more than 74 stolen cars every day!
+That helps to uncover the 1 in 3 cars that HPI have found with issues for the next potential buyer, such as an active finance agreement or loan in place on it.
+And beyond basic financial signals, they also reveal more than 74 stolen cars every day.